jertje260/dotnet-new-extension/README.md

 Currently this extension adds a command (`Dotnet new: Create item from template`).
 This will create a new window with all the currently available templates in dotnet new (including separately installed templates).

+It also add the option to create this from a folder in the explorer.
+Rightclick a folder, select `Create new item from template here` and opens up the same as the above command, but with the folder prefilled.

 ## Requirements

 `dotnet core sdk`